pisa-engine/pisa/README.md

 * Giuseppe Ottaviano, Nicola Tonellotto, Rossano Venturini, _Optimal Space-Time Tradeoffs for Inverted Indexes_, ACM WSDM 2015.

+* Antonio Mallia, Giuseppe Ottaviano, Elia Porciani, Nicola Tonellotto, Rossano Venturini, _Faster BlockMax WAND with variable-sized blocks_, ACM SIGIR 2017.

 Building the code
 -----------------

-The code is tested on Linux with GCC 4.9 and OSX Yosemite with Clang.
+The code is tested on Linux with GCC 5.4.0 and macOS Sierra with Clang.

 The following dependencies are needed for the build.